openoms/bitcoin-tutorials/backups/lnd.md

 #### Full backup 1
 * Seed (24 words)
 * Cypher Phrase (passphrase)
+* Static Channel Backup (channel.backup)
+  * needs to be updated to include every new channel and recovery requires the peers to be online

 #### Full backup 2
-* LND folder with the !!latest!! state (wallet.db + channel.db)
+* LND folder with the !!**latest**!! state (wallet.db + channel.db)
+  * requires to have physical or remote SSH access to the node (can be Hidden Service address for the port 22)
 * Wallet Unlock Password
+  * need to include SSH and sudo passwords to allow access to the folder on the node

 ### Packages for a 2-of-3 setup

 #### Location 1
 * Seed (24 word)
+* Static Channel Backup (channel.backup)
 * LND folder (wallet.db + channel.db)

 #### Location 2